90lantran/github-star/README.md

 # github-star
 This API can get number of stars for a list of format `organization/repository` from github.
-If an element of the list is `not registered` as an orgization in github or a repository is `not belong` to a organization or `invallid format`, it will be ignored.
+If an element of the list is `not registered` as an orgization in github or a repository is `not belong` to a organization or `invallid format`, it will be not be processed.

 ## API document
 Details of endpoints, responses and requests are in this [swagger](https://90lantran.github.io/swagger-github-stars/).
 It is `highly recommended` to take a look at this swagger to have general idea how this API works.